StrangeRanger/bash-style-guide/docs/guidelines/style.md

 # Style

-This section focuses on style-related guidelines that directly impact the functionality of Bash scripts.
-It covers essential topics such as the proper use of quotes, best practices for variable declarations, and the correct way of writing shebang lines.
+This section provides style-related guidelines essential for writing functional and robust Bash scripts.
+It covers best practices for using quotes, declaring variables, and writing shebangs.

 ## Using Quotes

-In Bash, the type of quotes you use—single, double, or none—directly affects how strings and variables are interpreted.
-Knowing when and how to use each one is essential to avoid common issues with [word splitting](https://mywiki.wooledge.org/WordSplitting) (1), [globbing](https://mywiki.wooledge.org/glob) (2), and [parameter expansion](https://mywiki.wooledge.org/BashGuide/Parameters#Parameter_Expansion) (3).
+In Bash, the type of quotes you use—single, double, or none—determines how strings and variables are interpreted.
+Understanding when to use each type is essential to prevent common pitfalls, such as unintended [word splitting](https://mywiki.wooledge.org/WordSplitting), [globbing](https://mywiki.wooledge.org/glob), and [parameter expansion](https://mywiki.wooledge.org/BashGuide/Parameters#Parameter_Expansion).
-{ .annotate }

-1. **Word splitting**: In Bash, word splitting occurs when the shell divides a string into multiple words or tokens based on the value of the `IFS` (Internal Field Separator) variable.
-This typically happens during variable expansion or command substitution, where the expanded value is broken into words before being processed.
-2. **Globbing**: In Bash, globbing refers to the pattern-matching process that expands wildcard characters (`*`, `?`, `[...]`) into corresponding filenames or directory names.
-When you use a pattern with wildcards, Bash automatically matches it to existing files or directories, enabling flexible file and directory operations without needing to specifying exact names.
-3. **Parameter expansion**: In Bash, parameter expansion is the process of replacing a variable or parameter with its value, optionally allowing for modifications such as setting default values, trimming characters, or substituting patterns.
-This expansion occurs when a parameter is referenced with a syntax like `${variable}`.

 /// admonition | Guidelines
     type: info
 //// tab | Double Quotes (`"`)

-- **First Choice**: Double quotes should often be your first choice when quoting strings and variables.
+- **First Choice**: Use double quotes as the default method for quoting strings and variables.
-    - **Reason**: Double quotes allow the interpretation of variables, command substitution, and escape sequences (e.g., `\n`, `\t`) within the quoted string while preventing word splitting and globbing.
+    - **Reason**: Double quotes allow the shell to interpret variables, command substitutions, and escape sequences (e.g., `\n`, `\t`) while preventing word splitting and globbing.

 ///// admonition | Example
     type: example